Avadhutch50/Avadhutch50/README.md

 <!-- - 🔭 I’m currently working on-->
 - 🌱 I’m currently learning Spring Boot & Angular   <!-- - 👯 I’m looking to collaborate on ... -->
 - 🤔 I’m looking for help with Data Structure And Alogrithms
-- ❤️ I love what i do, and i love Java :)
+- ❤️ I love what i do, and I love Java :)
 - 📫 How to reach me: avadhutch50@gmail.com   <!-- - 😄 Pronouns: ... -->
 - ⚡ Fun fact: Programming is all about Sequence,Selection,Iteration!